h2oai/h2o-llmstudio/documentation/docs/concepts.md

 Generative AI refers to AI models that can generate new content, such as images, videos, or text, that did not exist before.
 These models learn from large datasets and use this knowledge to create new content that is similar in style or content to the original dataset.

+## Foundation model

+A particular adaptive model that has been trained on a large amount of data and starts to derive relationships between words and concepts.
+Foundation models are fine-tuned to become more specific and adapt to the related domain more efficiently.

 ## Fine-tuning

 Fine-tuning refers to the process of taking a pre-trained language model and further training it on a specific task or domain to improve its performance on that task.
 It is an important technique used to adapt LLMs to specific tasks and domains.